Justin-Insight/mymindteam.com/content/test/child/child-adhd-test.md

       if they:

-      * Often fidget when remaining seated is expected.&nbsp;
+      * Often fidget when remaining seated is expected.

       * Have trouble concentrating on speakers or tasks for long periods of time.